 One of the themes of this class will be that while your valuation looks like a collection of numbers, the story that holds these numbers together is the glue.
 Consequently, to get a handle on valuation, you have to learn to navigate that space between stories and numbers and your skills have to be broad.
 I know that you are still on break and that the last thing you want to do is reading, but if you do get a chance, please read this post that I have on my blog:

-Just a few quick notes leading into class on Monday:
+Just a few quick notes leading into class two weeks from now

 We are officially rolling.
 If you enrolled in the class in the last couple of days, you did miss the first two emails but they are already in the email chronicle, in case you are interested:

 This chronicle will be updated at the end of each week to include all emails sent up until then.
 There were three handouts in class today.
 If you were unable to get one or more, here are the links:

 Introduction to Valuation (Slides for Wednesday’s class): http://people.stern.nyu.edu/adamodar/pdfiles/eqnotes/Valintrospr19.pdf

 A quick note about today's class.
 During the session, I told you that that this was a class about valuation in all of its many forms – different approaches (intrinsic, relative & contingent claim), different forums (for acquisitions, value enhancement, investing) and across different types of businesses (private & public, small and large, developed & emerging market).
 After spending some time laying out the script for the class (quizzes, exams, weekly tortures), I suggested that you start thinking about forming a group and picking companies.
 To get the process rolling, here is what I have done